petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ## Auto-scaling and DXP Activation Keys

 An activation key is typically required to be deployed and validated in order to use Liferay DXP on premises.
-On DXP Cloud when Auto-scaling is enabled, the DXP Cloud team resolves any DXP Activation key issues and will add and remove activation keys on an as needed basis.
+On Liferay Cloud when Auto-scaling is enabled, the Liferay Cloud team resolves any DXP Activation key issues and will add and remove activation keys on an as needed basis.